-The Council will support applications for new community facilities when an existing deficit or future need has been identified.
-Where appropriate, facilities should be designed to be adaptable and multi-purpose, in order to future-proof services and enable a wide range of community uses.
+The Council will support applications for new or expanded community facilities when an existing deficit or future need has been identified.
+Where appropriate, f Facilities should be designed to be adaptable and multi-purpose, in order to future-proof services and enable a wide range of community uses.
 Any new or expanded facilities must be accessible and well-served by public transport, footpaths and cycle routes.